 When your child is ready to make RESP withdrawals, there are two scenarios to consider:

 When the funds are used for their education – Upon enrollment of a qualifying post-secondary school, you can withdraw funds from the RESP as long as you can provide proof of enrollment.
 Any payments made including the grand and/or bonds are referred to Educational Assistance Payments (EAPs) which the student must claim as income when they file their taxes.
 Since most students will have little to no income, the money withdrawn from their RESP is usually tax-free.
+You can even use your RESP if you’re studying abroad.

 When the funds are withdrawn and not used for education – If your child decides not to continue their education, you can still withdraw your initial contributions without having to pay any taxes.
 That being said, any interest and capital gains (known as accumulated income) will be taxed at your income level, plus another 20%.